flapjack/flapjack.io/USING.md

 Flapjack **Gateways** serve as the public interface to Flapjack.
 There are *unidirectional* notifiers (e.g. `email` and `sms`, which read notifications from a queue and send them out to registered contacts, there are *bidirectional* notifiers (e.g. `jabber`, `pagerduty`) which do the above and also offer a back-channel for acknowledgements etc., and there are also `web` and `api` gateways for retrieving reporting data, creating maintenance periods, acknowledging checks, etc.

+### Processor and Notifier

+In the beginning, there was Executive.
+This has been split into two separte components, *processor* and *notifier*.

+Flapjack processor processes events from the *events* list in redis.
+It does a blocking read on redis so new events are picked off the events list and processed as soon as they created.

+When executive decides somebody ought to be notified (for a problem, recovery, or acknowledgement or what-have-you) it generates a job on the *notifications* queue.

+Notifier picks up jobs from the *notificaitons* queue, looks up contact information, applies notification rules and per-media intervals and rollup logic, and then creates notification jobs for the appropriate notification gateways.

 <a id="components">&nbsp;</a>
 ## Components